How to Use Time Machine on macOS Sequoia?

 Step 3.
 Follow the on-screen instructions to choose the backup and restore your system.

-By restoring from Time Machine, you’ll be able to bring your Mac back to its previous state, including all applications, system settings, and personal files.
+After restoring from Time Machine, you’ll be able to bring your Mac back to its previous state.
+It includes all applications, system settings, and personal files.

 Tips for Optimizing Time Machine on macOS Sequoia

-While Time Machine is largely automatic, there are a few tips you can follow to ensure it's running smoothly and efficiently.
+While Time Machine is largely automatic, a few tips you can follow to ensure it's running smoothly and efficiently.

 1. Regularly Check Your Backup Disk